Technology at Our School

 Elementary I

-Currently in Elementary I we have two computers and four tablets.
-We use our technology to enhance learning by activating student interest with Mystery Doug or other educational videos, to conduct research and to simulate real world experiences.
-For example, students learned about and drew compass roses.
-Then, using an app on I-technology they were able to use a compass to find things in a classroom scavenger hunt.
-In addition, we are currently utilizing Class Dojo to send pictures home of students during the work period creating, exploring, discovering and collaborating.
+We have computers and tablets and use our technology to enhance learning by activating student interest with educational videos, to conduct research and to simulate real world experiences.
+For example, students learned about and drew compass roses when studying exploreres.
+Then, using an app, they were able to use a compass to find things in a classroom scavenger hunt.
+Generally, when students are doing classroom research on a chosen topic, books are our preferred source for information, and when a book is not available, we will defer to the internet.
+Out wifi is fully secured and monitored for safe student use.

 Elementary II